 2.3 Spoofing/Fraud Customers and Users are prohibited from intentionally or negligently injecting false data into the Internet via the Digital Realty Network, for instance in the form of bad routing information (including, but not limited to, the announcing of networks owned by someone else or reserved by the Internet Assigned Numbers Authority) or incorrect DNS information.

-2.4 Unsolicited Commercial E-post/Spamming A Customer or User may not use the Services to transmit unsolicited commercial e-post messages or deliberately send excessively large attachments to one recipient, or files that disrupt a server, account, newsgroup, or chat service.
-Any unsolicited commercial e-post messages or a series of unsolicited commercial e-post messages or large attachments sent to one recipient using the Digital Realty Network or Services is prohibited.
-In addition, "spamming" or "post-bombing" using the Digital Realty Network or Services is also prohibited.
+2.4 Unsolicited Commercial E-mail/Spamming A Customer or User may not use the Services to transmit unsolicited commercial e-mail messages or deliberately send excessively large attachments to one recipient, or files that disrupt a server, account, newsgroup, or chat service.
+Any unsolicited commercial e-mail messages or a series of unsolicited commercial e-mail messages or large attachments sent to one recipient using the Digital Realty Network or Services is prohibited.
+In addition, “spamming” or “mail-bombing” using the Digital Realty Network or Services is also prohibited.

-Likewise, Customers or Users are precluded from transmitting on the Digital Realty Network: (1) unsolicited informational announcements; (2) chain post; (3) numerous copies of the same or substantially similar messages; (4) empty messages; or (5) messages which contain no substantive content.
-Use of the service of another provider to send unsolicited commercial e-post, spam, or post-bombs, to promote a site hosted on or connected to the Digital Realty Network, is similarly prohibited.
-Likewise, a Customer or User may not use the Services to collect responses from mass unsolicited e-post messages, e-post addresses, screen names, or other identifiers of others (without Company's prior written consent), a practise sometimes known as spidering or harvesting.
-You and your Users may not use any of Company's post servers or another site's post server to relay post without the express permission of the account holder or the site.
+Likewise, Customers or Users are precluded from transmitting on the Digital Realty Network: (1) unsolicited informational announcements; (2) chain mail; (3) numerous copies of the same or substantially similar messages; (4) empty messages; or (5) messages which contain no substantive content.
+Use of the service of another provider to send unsolicited commercial e-mail, spam, or mail-bombs, to promote a site hosted on or connected to the Digital Realty Network, is similarly prohibited.
+Likewise, a Customer or User may not use the Services to collect responses from mass unsolicited e-mail messages, e-mail addresses, screen names, or other identifiers of others (without Company’s prior written consent), a practice sometimes known as spidering or harvesting.
+You and your Users may not use any of Company’s mail servers or another site’s mail server to relay mail without the express permission of the account holder or the site.

 You and your Users will not access any Usenet newsgroups via any network other than the Digital Realty Network.
 Without notice to you, and at any time, Digital Realty may add, remove, or modify Usenet newsgroups or services and may modify or restrict the bandwidth available to download content from Usenet newsgroups.